 If $QUP=0$, then $PUP$ gives an exact finite-dimensional restriction of the Koopman operator on that subspace.
 In the general case, however, $QUP$ is different from zero, thereby being relevant to properly reconstruct the system dynamics, even if they are not captured in a Koopman-invariant subspace.

-Interestingly, the above partition strongly resembles the Mori-Zwanzig formalism from statistical physics, which decomposes the system dynamics into resolved variables and unresolved components using projection operators, leading to closed equations of motion \cite{mori_zwanzig}.
+Interestingly, the above partition closely resembles the Mori-Zwanzig formalism in statistical physics, which decomposes the system dynamics into resolved and unresolved components via projection operators, yielding closed equations of motion \cite{mori_zwanzig}.
 Indeed, a connection between Koopman theory and such formalism has already been reported in Ref.~\cite{koopman_moriZwanzig}.